 - One party is already married or in a domestic partnership

 An annulment essentially means that it is as though the marriage never took place.
 If children resulted from the union, the court can require a paternity test to determine visitation rights and child support.
 Property is not an issue after a finding of annulment.

 Couples seeking a divorce in California must also meet strict residency requirements.
 They include the following:

 - Both spouses must have lived in the state for a minimum of six months prior to filing; and,

 - Both parties must have lived in the county where the divorce is filed for at least three months prior to filing.

 If you’re unsure of how to file for divorce properly, contact a divorce attorney.
 An experienced professional will give you the best legal advice and assist you in filing for divorce.

 At Bratton Razo & Lord, we understand that divorce is a complicated process that is made more turbulent by a range of difficult emotions.
-Attorneys William and Pamela Bratton practice 100% Family Law and their pro bono activities include being counsel for minor children since 1995.
+The attorneys at Bratton Razo & Lord practice 100% Family Law.
 We have helped hundreds of families throughout Riverside and San Bernardino counties protect themselves and plan after divorce.
 Our attorneys have served on the Legislative Committee for the Inland Empire for the Family Law Section of the California Lawyers Association.
 Call 951-684-9000 for a free consultation.